AnasHasan786/Applied-NLP/Text Generation/README.md

 **Note: The quality of the generated text depends on the size and quality of the dataset.**

+## **⚠️ Model Performance and Data Quality**

+The current model is trained on a dataset that was created by merging 10 CSV files together.
+While this approach allowed for a diverse set of examples, it may have led to inconsistencies or noise in the data that impacted the performance of the model.
+As a result, the text generation output might not be as accurate or coherent as expected.

+We are currently working on refining the dataset and improving the model's performance.
+Future improvements will involve:

+- Cleaning and preprocessing the merged dataset.
+- Exploring other dataset combinations or more balanced sources.
+- Fine-tuning the RNN model with optimized hyperparameters.

 ## **Conclusion**

 This project showcases the potential of RNNs in generating coherent text sequences by learning patterns in character-level text data.
 The approach can be extended to larger datasets or fine-tuned for specific applications like story generation, chatbots, or automated text completion.